 Reasons for a bridging loan:

-Uninhabitable Properties – If you have bought a property which has no bathroom &/or kitchen for example, a standard mortgage lender would class this as uninhabitable and therefore would not lend against it.
-A bridging loan could provide the funds needed to purchase the property, refurbish and then a standard mortgage could be used to pay off the bridging finance.
+Uninhabitable Properties – If you have bought a property that has no bathroom &/or kitchen, for example, a standard mortgage lender would class this as uninhabitable and therefore would not lend against it.
+A bridging loan could provide the funds needed to purchase the property, refurbish it, and then a standard mortgage could be used to pay off the bridging finance.

 Speed – If you need funds quickly, this type of loan could be a solution for you.